SEATTLE EMERGENCY DENTIST

-What to Do If You Have a Dental Injury
+What to Do If You Have a Dental Emergency in Seattle

 Whether they’re caused by accidental falls and slips, contact sports, or recreational activities – like skateboarding – dental emergencies are very common.
 In fact, more than 5 million Americans lose a tooth each year due to sports related activities.